Fatima Sana Shaikh: Career

 Shaikh began her career as a child artist in Chachi 420 and One 2 Ka 4.
 Years later, she played Zoya in the Indian drama film Tahaan, which received "The German Star of India award" at "Bollywood and Beyond" festival at Stuttgart, Germany in 2009.

 Shaikh was selected for Nitesh Tiwari's biographical sports film Dangal along with Sanya Malhotra, who had never acted before.
 Shaikh was chosen to portray Geeta Phogat.
 To prepare for her role, she watched several videos on wrestling to understand "how wrestlers move, walk, their body language".
-Both Malhotra and Sheikh went through five rounds of auditions, physical training and workshops with Tiwari and Aamir Khan.
+Both Malhotra and Shaikh went through five rounds of auditions, physical training and workshops with Tiwari and Aamir Khan.
 They were trained by coach and former wrestler Kripa Shankar Patel Bishnoi.
 Released in 2016, Dangal received critical acclaim and became the highest-grossing Indian film ever with earnings of more than ₹2000 crore worldwide.

-She played Zafira Baig, a warrior-archer Thug in the epic action-adventure film, Thugs of Hindostan.
-Shaikh will be featuring in a Hindi remake of Tamil movie Aruvi.
-The Hindi version is being produced by Applause Entertainment.

-Fatima will be seen as Indira Gandhi, along with Vicky Kaushal and Sanya Malhotra in an untitled 2022 Sam Manekshaw biography film directed by Meghna Gulzar.
+Anupama Chopra said in her review that Shaikh was "terrific" in the film.

+In 2018, Shaikh played Zafira Baig, a warrior-archer thug in the epic action-adventure film, Thugs of Hindostan.
+It underperformed at the box office.
+In 2020, she first played a wife struggling for her husband's innocence in Ludo opposite Rajkummar Rao.
+She then played a traditional girl opposite Diljit Dosanjh in Suraj Pe Mangal Bhari.
+In 2021, Shaikh played an unhappy wife having an affair opposite Jaideep Ahlawat in Ajeeb Daastaans.

+Shaikh had two releases in 2022.
+She first played a Kashmiri housemaid and a wife realising her worth in a segment of the series Modern Love Mumbai, opposite Bhupendra Jadawat.
+Anuj Kumar of The Hindu noted, "Fatima’s performance makes her segment fly.
+Under Shonali’s watch, she is both flower and fire at the same time."
+She then played a Rajasthani woman opposite Harshvardhan Kapoor in Thar.
+Taran Adarsh was appreciative of her lovely performance.
+The film earned her a nomination at the Filmfare OTT Awards for Best Actress in a Web Original Film.

+Shaikh started 2023 with Dhak Dhak, where she played a female motorbike traveller.
+Her performance earned her nomination for Filmfare Critics Award for Best Actress.
+Following this, Shaikh portrayed Indira Gandhi alongside Vicky Kaushal and Sanya Malhotra in Sam Bahadur, a film based on the life of Sam Manekshaw.
+It was a moderate success at the box office.
+While Mayank Shekhar found her performance to be "admirable", Prannay Pathak was critical of her "unsteady portrayal".

+In her first release of 2025, Shaikh played a working wife facing unplanned pregnancy opposite Ali Fazal in Metro...
+In Dino.
+Titas Chowdhury noted, "Fazal and Shaikh's chemistry is palpable and Fatima truly is a revelation."
+Later, she played a spirited French instructor opposite R. Madhavan in Aap Jaisa Koi.